PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     ## FEATURES
     Every page in the PCN website features the same exact 'header' , 'footer' and 'nav'.
 The only slight variation is in the 'navbar' where each active page contains the class= "active".
 This slightly changes the boldness of the text, which acts as an indicator to the user to which page they are on.

+    ### Index.html
-    <b>Index.html</b> - The Landed page sets the theme for the layout of the entire website.
+    - The Landing page sets the theme for the layout of the entire website.
 There is an eye catching hero image, with one clear ‘call to action’, to prompt the user to the service offering provided by PCN.
-The ‘Our Services’ section and the ‘Testimonials Section’ set out to reassure the user that PCN is not like many of the other disingenuous , misleading companies within the fitness industry.
+    - The ‘Our Services’ section and the ‘Testimonials Section’ set out to reassure the user that PCN is not like many of the other disingenuous , misleading companies within the fitness industry.
 The message is consistent that PCN is about  real, sustainable and long term behavioural and physical changes.

-    Mobile responsive alterations - The only main difference on mobile, is that one of the ‘Testimonials’ is left out.
+    - Mobile responsive alterations - The only main difference on mobile, is that one of the ‘Testimonials’ is left out.
 The reason for this is I didn’t want to overpower the mobile viewer with too much written content.

-    <b>About.html</b>
+    ### About.html
-    I was considering placing the ‘Services’ page as the second page, as users read the website from left to right, and the key return for PCN, is for more users to sign up to a consultation.
+    - I was considering placing the ‘Services’ page as the second page, as users read the website from left to right, and the key return for PCN, is for more users to sign up to a consultation.
 In the end I decided to place the ‘About’ page here as the user is encouraged to gain increased trust with the PCN brand before signing up.
-    I decided to use a lot of imagery in this page, as I didn’t want to bore the user with lots of written content.
+    - I decided to use a lot of imagery in this page, as I didn’t want to bore the user with lots of written content.

-    Mobile responsive alterations - Two of the images(GAA and the Stacked image) are hidden from mobile view.
+    - Mobile responsive alterations - Two of the images(GAA and the Stacked image) are hidden from mobile view.
 In the absence of this images Icons from font awesome are introduced to add a sense of fun to the page.

-    <b>Services.html</b>
+    ### Services.html
-    The Services page is the main call to action page.
+    - The Services page is the main call to action page.
 We are looking for B2C customers to sign up for a consultation, and B2B customers like sports teams or corporations, to contact us about our service offering.
 Users who are looking to sign up to a consultation are presented with a modal when they click the ‘sign up’ button, which then prompts them to enter their card details.
 B2B customers are relocated to the ‘Contact.html’ page upon clicking the ‘Contact PCN’ button.

-    Mobile responsive alterations - N/A
+    - Mobile responsive alterations - N/A

-    <b>Recipe.html</b>
+    ### Recipe.html
-    The reason for the Recipe page, is to give the user a taste of what content they can expect to gain access to, if they were to sign up to PCN.
+    - The reason for the Recipe page, is to give the user a taste of what content they can expect to gain access to, if they were to sign up to PCN.
 They are also included on the website, to act as proof that eating healthy food doesn’t have to be boring or tasteless.

-    Mobile responsive alterations - N/A
+    - Mobile responsive alterations - N/A

-    <b>Contact.html</b>
+    ### Contact.html
-    I followed Matt Rudge’s format for creating the Contact Form in the Resume Project as part of the ‘User Centric Frontend Development’ module.
+    - I followed Matt Rudge’s format for creating the Contact Form in the Resume Project as part of the ‘User Centric Frontend Development’ module.
-    Simply a basic contact page that allows users to get in contact with PCN.
+    - Simply a basic contact page that allows users to get in contact with PCN.

     ### Future Implementation
     <ol>